15 July 2016

 Your competition and market are always moving ahead – how can you be sure the decision you make is best?

-Off-the-shelf software, or “out of the box” (although lately not much software is on shelves or in boxes anymore) software comes ready to install and use.
-Usually after some research you’ll find the right combination of cost and features that fits for your business, then it’s just a matter of purchasing and installing.
+Off-the-shelf software, or “out of the box” (although lately, not much software is on shelves or in boxes anymore) software comes ready to install and use.
+Usually, after some research you’ll find the right combination of cost and features that fit your business, then it’s just a matter of purchasing and installing.
 However, you’re going to be following a herd of customers that this software services.

 Looking to automate your business processes and increase efficiency?

 So with that understanding, how can you be sure you’re picking the correct solution?
 Here are some pros and cons of both.
 However, that financial investment can be strategically reduced.
 Unlike off-the-shelf software, custom software can be tailored to deliver only the absolutely necessary features initially.
 This MVP, or “minimum viable product”, can then scale with the business growth as more efficiency is gained and investment capital is made available.

 - Included support, or added with a monthly cost